viktorbezdek/awesome-github-projects/README.md

 ## Python

+- [bytedance/monolith](https://github.com/bytedance/monolith) - A Lightweight Recommendation System
+- [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational AI powered by the TEN, integrating Gemini 2.0 Live, OpenAI Realtime, RTC, and more.
+It delivers real-time capabilities to see, hear, and speak, while being fully compatib
+- [comet-ml/opik](https://github.com/comet-ml/opik) - From RAG chatbots to code assistants to complex agentic pipelines and beyond, build LLM systems that run better, faster, and cheaper with tracing, evaluations, and dashboards.
+- [microsoft/PromptWizard](https://github.com/microsoft/PromptWizard) - Task-Aware Agent-driven Prompt Optimization Framework
+- [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
+Xinference gives you the freedom to use any LLM you need.
+With Xinference, you're empowered to run inference with any
+- [XYTEEE/XYTEEE-XC](https://github.com/XYTEEE/XYTEEE-XC) - Facebook Clonnig x fb deep x fb crack
+- [microsoft/TRELLIS](https://github.com/microsoft/TRELLIS) - Official repo for paper "Structured 3D Latents for Scalable and Versatile 3D Generation".
 - [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - The recursive internet scanner for hackers. 🧡
 - [QwenLM/Qwen2.5-Coder](https://github.com/QwenLM/Qwen2.5-Coder) - Qwen2.5-Coder is the code version of Qwen2.5, the large language model series developed by Qwen team, Alibaba Cloud.
 - [microsoft/TinyTroupe](https://github.com/microsoft/TinyTroupe) - LLM-powered multiagent persona simulation for imagination enhancement and business insights.